WordPress security should be at the top of every website owner’s priority list.

 The process for changing your PHP version will vary depending upon the hosting provider you’re using.

-?
-If you’re a 20i customer, this is very straightforward.
+ℹ️ If you’re a 20i customer, this is very straightforward.
 Simply go to your My20i account and select ‘Manage Hosting’ followed by your hosting package and then select the latest PHP version.
 Upgrades usually take no more than 60 seconds to complete.
 Our WordPress platform is locked to a specific version to optimise performance.
+Again, our WordPress Manager allows you to do this across a number of WordPress websites, in a single click.

 Latest WordPress version